The kitchen is one of the most dangerous areas of the house. Just about every item you use to prepare food is unsafe for your young child.

 Plastic shopping bags can easily end up over your baby’s head, quickly resulting in suffocation.
 If you are environmentally conscious and reuse the bags as bin liners, be mindful to store them out of your baby’s reach.

 Also be mindful when unpacking the bags that none fall to the floor.
-This will require conscious effort on your part as a plastic bag hitting the floor barely makes a sound.
+This will require a conscious effort on your part as a plastic bag hitting the floor barely makes a sound.

 If your garbage disposal is of the continuous feed variety then you will need to look for a way to prevent your child from playing with the operating switch.